planetarysoftware/TSC/Applications/ISIS.md

 ## Scope
 The ISIS software project encompasses software used for photometric and photogramettric processing of planetary remote sensing data.

-The ISIS working group will have sole responsibility and discretion over the Planetary Software project in the following areas:
+The ISIS technical committee will have sole responsibility and discretion over the Planetary Software project in the following areas:

 * Release processes (including setting release cadence and release quality standards).